ideonate/cdsdashboards/docs/chapters/customization/customization.rst

 :ref:`finetune` explores generic JupyterHub settings that may make sense now that you have non-technical users logging in.
 For example, launching straight into 'My Server' may not be the best landing page for those users.

-:ref:`customlaunchers` is an advance topic explaining how you can add your own presentation types or adjust the way that the built-in presentation servers are launched.
+:ref:`customlaunchers` is an advanced topic explaining how you can add your own presentation types (frameworks) or adjust the way that the built-in presentation servers are launched.

 .. toctree::